-SPED 6772 Secondary Instruction and Transition: Severe Disabilities Prerequisites: SPED 6716 and 6771 or equivalents.
+SPED 6772 Secondary Instruction and Transition: Severe Disabilities

 A study of transition services and instruction at the secondary level needed by students with disabilities.
 This course emphasizes the educator's role in the preparation for the transition of the students with disabilities from secondary school to adult living.
 Relevant academics, community-based instruction, work experiences, vocational assessment, preparation, life skills, and interagency collaboration are all addressed.
 This course will also address teaching reading and adolescent literacy development for this group of learners.